 However, no matter which stage you are in, no one wants to read an email with a boring subject.
 On the other hand, if you sound like a used-car salesman, your email will probably land up in the trash.
 You need to make your subject interesting, and value-driven and try to address a challenge that your candidate might be facing.
 Generic subject lines like “We’ve got an opportunity” or “Openings at Acme Inc” have abysmally low open rates.

-Most modern-day browsers and even mobile apps display the first few characters of the email after the subject.
+Most modern-day browsers, including Chrome and Chrome alternatives, and even mobile apps display the first few characters of the email after the subject.
 You don’t need to open an email to get an idea about the email.
 Depending on the length of the subject and the viewport, the length of the opening line can vary from a few characters to a line.
 You need to attract your readers with these lines.

 In my personal experience avoiding phrases like ‘My name is, ‘Hope you are doing great’ increases the open rate.
 Try replacing these introductions with something which your candidate might be interested in ‘Congratulations on completing’ or ‘I saw you also like’ etc. Always address candidates by their name and never use generic salutations like ‘Dear candidate’.